WIS-MICC-CellObservatory/OsteoclastsWorkflow-Tutorial/README.md

-# Incorporating Machine Learning Tools into Image Analysis Workflows using Fiji, Ilastik and StarDist
+# Incorporating Machine Learning Tools into Image Analysis Workflows using Fiji, Ilastik and Stardist

 ## Overview